anna your chef in tuscany

 is an Italian acclaimed chef and restaurateur.
-From her youth days in the family business on the Tuscan coast, she has been honing her skills in the best of Tuscan cuisine for over sixty year.
-Today she manages three restaurants in Paris with the help of two of her sons and delights professionals and amateurs alike with her first-class cooking classes in two countries.
+From her youth days in the family business on the Tuscan coast, she has been honing her skills in the best of Tuscan cuisine for over sixty years.
+Today she manages three restaurants in Paris with the help of two of her sons, delighting professionals and amateurs alike with her first-class cooking classes in two different countries.

 Anna's first restaurant opened in 1989 on a quiet side street just moments from Boulevard Saint-Germain.
 It is one of the oldest and still among the best Italians in Paris and has received a wealth of recognitions through its 23 years of activity.

 "The philosophy of Casa Bini is consistent with the best Italian cuisine, traditional but not nostalgic, refined without ostentation, easygoing but much more than your usual trattoria.
 Excellent."

 Check our latest event with Signora Anna Bini